Bell Palsy Clinical Presentation

 Otologic examination

 An otologic examination includes pneumatic otoscopy and tuning fork examination.
-An otologic cause should be considered if the history or physical examination demonstrates evidence of acute or chronic otitis media, including a tympanic membrane perforation, otorrhea, cholesteatoma, or granulation tissue, or if a history of previous ear surgery is noted.
+An otologic cause should be considered if the history or physical examination demonstrates evidence of acute or chronic otitis media, including a tympanic membrane perforation, otorrhea, cholesteatoma, or granulation tissue, or if a history of ear surgery is noted.
 Concurrent rash or vesicles along the ear canal, pinna, and mouth should raise the suspicion for Ramsay Hunt syndrome (herpes zoster oticus).

-The external auditory canal must be inspected for vesicles, injection, infection, or trauma.
+The external auditory canal must be inspected for vesicles, injection or erythema, infection, or trauma.
 The patient may have decreased sensation to pinprick in the posterior auricular area.
-The patient who has paralysis of the stapedius muscle will report hyperacusis.
 Tympanic membranes should be normal; the presence of inflammation, vesicles, or other signs of infection raises the possibility of complicated otitis media.

 Ocular examination

 With weakness/paralysis of the orbicularis oculi muscle (facial nerve innervation) and normal function of the levator muscle (oculomotor nerve innervation) and Mueller muscle (sympathetic innervation), the patient frequently is not able to close the eye completely on the affected side.
-On attempted eye closure, the eye rolls upward and inward on the affected side.
-This is known as Bell phenomenon and is considered a normal response to eye closure.
+On attempted eye closure, the eye rolls upward and outward on the affected side.
+(This is known as Bell phenomenon and is considered a normal response to eye closure.)
+In addition, the tear reflex is absent in many cases of Bell palsy.

-The tear reflex may also be absent in many cases of Bell palsy.
 For these reasons, the patient may have decreased tearing and susceptibility to corneal abrasion and dryness of the eye.
 The patient may appear to have loss of corneal reflex on the affected side; however, the contralateral eye blinks when testing the corneal reflex on the affected side.

 Oral examination

 A careful oral examination must be performed.
 Taste and salivation are affected in many patients with Bell palsy.
 Taste may be assessed by holding the tongue with gauze and testing each side of the tongue independently with salt, sugar, and vinegar.
 The mouth must be washed after testing with different substances.
-The affected side has decreased taste as compared to the normal side.
+The affected side has decreased taste compared with the normal side.

 Neurologic examination